MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UpgradeURL_NotWorking.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Learn the validation rules so that you can fix issues with your tracking template.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Why isn’t my tracking template working?
+# Why isnâ€™t my tracking template working?

 Your tracking template might not be working because your final URL, mobile URL or tracking templates don't meet the following validation rules.

 - Final and Mobile URLs must start with either http:// or https://
 - Tracking templates must reference a landing page URL using {lpurl} or a permutation of that tag

   Tracking templates at the account, campaign, and ad group level must include a parameter that inserts your landing page URL using either the {lpurl} or other advanced parameters.
 Once your ad is clicked, these parameters will insert your final URL.
-If you don’t include a URL insertion parameter in your tracking template, your landing page URL will break.
+If you donâ€™t include a URL insertion parameter in your tracking template, your landing page URL will break.

   | Parameter | What it returns |
   | --- | --- |